 With the constant growth experienced by Germany, it manages to keep up by providing its new professional residents with online access to rental properties.

-Real estate portal sites allow for an easy guide based on individual or family needs in terms of location, size, price, and amenities.
+Real estate sites allow for an easy guide based on individual or family needs in terms of location, size, price, and amenities.
 Although there’s usually a fee incurred when using an agent, it proves to be the most helpful and reliable way to secure the perfect home when moving abroad.

 Renting an apartment or flat in Germany can be easy, but as with any financial transaction, be sure to go in with your eyes open.
 Although illegal in Germany, many landlords combine deposits with their personal funds, leaving an opportunity for renters to lose money when the lease is up.
 You should always pay special attention to all leases signed and checks handed over.
+Also, be sure to request a receipt for your security deposit once you’ve transferred the money to your landlord.